 The route traverses Many Creeks Valley crossing a number of small creeks, some of them seasonal, then levels out briefly to cross Gap Creek on a high bridge.
 This is a great place to pause and view the stream and many large mossy trees.
-The trail then continues on more steeply through coniferous forest.
+The trail then climbs more steeply through coniferous forest.
 Note the many old decaying stumps, a remnant from logging days, some of them now appealing abstract sculptures in reddish brown tones.

-The trail loses 170 feet of elevation before resuming a very gentle climb on an old logging grade to reach Poo Poo Point - specifically, the North Launch Viewpoint.
 The gravel road seen arriving at the Point is the West Side Road, one of several non-public service roads that begin at the Tiger Summit on Highway 18.

 The Point is a great spot to sit and enjoy the view and have a snack.
 There are two picnic tables, and a CXT toilet open to the public.
 There is no regular water source at the Point.
 If your timing is right you may enjoy seeing a few paragliders soar off the steep northwestern face of the Point.